Upgrade Notes v0.0.16

 [...]

-Now proceed with the Klio upgrade following the Helm chart page, until the "Upgrade Klio Server" section included.
-But first, please, complete reading this section.
+Before proceeding, finish reading this section.
+Then perform the Klio upgrade following the Helm chart page, up to and including the "Upgrade Klio Server" section.

 Warning